morgan-heisler/DeckBench/README.md

 ### 5. Configure API Keys

-Export your API value (for example, `OPENAI_API_KEY`) as environment variable with your actual API key.
+Export your API key (for example, `OPENAI_API_KEY`) as environment variable with your actual API key.
 The API keys are used for simulation pipeline and evaluaiton scripts.
 The default key is OpenAI GPT key, but you can configure to use difference service and key in each configuraiton file(YAML).
 - simulation_pipeline/custom/config.yaml : configure `api_keys` to add service names(for example, GPT) and keys.
 The keys can be retrieved from environment variables.
 - evaluation_config.yaml : configure `api_keys` to add service names(for example, GPT) and keys.
 The keys can be retrieved from environment variables.